kimbagira/BIRTHDAY/README.md

 the month.
 the day.
 * select the gender
-* finaly click on the submit button, you will immediatly see your Akan name
+* finaly click on the submit button, you will immediatly see your Akan name.
 ## BDD.
 ### behaviour
 * enter your valid birthday date i.e:year/month/day.